 I gained my BA (2003) and MA (2004) in History of Art from the Courtauld Institute of Art, and my PhD in Art History and Theory from the University of Essex (2010).
-Following this, I was a Postdoctoal Research Fellow at the Getty Research Institute, where I continued as a Research Associate and Managing Editor of the Getty Research Journal until joining the University of Nottingham in 2012.
+I held a Postdoctoral Research Fellowship at the Getty Research Institute (2009-2011), where I continued as a Research Associate and Managing Editor of the Getty Research Journal until joining the University of Nottingham in September 2012.

-I am due to be on research leave in the Autumn 2018 semester.
+I am due to be on research leave in the Autumn 2018 semester, though will still supervise doctoral students during this period.

 My area of expertise lies primarily in histories of American art, criticism, and curating post-1945, with a particular emphasis on the role of California, the West, and the Midwest in art historical narratives; issues of regional cultural identity in the United States throughout the twentieth century; and counter-cultural or otherwise alternative sites of artistic production, dissemination and display.